-When conflict overtook Liberia and Firestone Natural Rubber Company in 1990, we had to make a decision on what to do, based on little information and no precedent.
-We decided to try and maintain the operation, care for our workers and their families, and return at the first opportunity to resume full production.
+When conflict overtook Liberia and Firestone Liberia in 1990, we had to make a decision on what to do based on little information and no precedent.
+We decided to try and maintain the operation, care for our workers and their families, and look to return at the first opportunity to resume full production.

 That is what we did.
 It was the right decision.

-Firestone attempted to navigate the difficult situation in Liberia for a long time without taking sides.
+Firestone attempted to navigate the difficult situation in Liberia for a long time without appearing to take sides.
 Unfortunately, the Firestone concession was located entirely in territory controlled by the Charles Taylor government.
-At one point, we were forced to accept the reality that we would either have to deal with the National Patriotic Reconstruction Assembly Goverrment (NPRAG) of Charles Taylor or abandon the concession — and all Liberians who depended on it — without any guarantee that we could ever return.
-We chose to stay and see if we could work with the NPRAG government.
+At one point, we were forced to accept the reality that we would either have to deal with the Taylor government or abandon the concession — and all Liberians who depended on it — without any guarantee that we could ever return.
+We chose to stay and see if we could work with the Taylor government.

 Our role was to produce rubber.
 We believed it was up to the political leaders to determine the future of Liberia.
 There was a process in place, and the negotiators considered the NPFL to be a part of it.
 It was our hope that a solution would emerge while we continued to operate our business and support the people in Liberia who depended on us.